-While interest is also added to Student Loans from the government, it's a fraction of the percentage added by Future Finance.
+Also keep in mind that although interest is added to Student Loans from the government, it's a fraction of the percentage added by private student loan companies.

-Plus, you only have to repay your government Student Loan for a certain amount of time (depending on whether you're on Plan 1 or Plan 2) before the debt's cancelled, so the majority of people will never repay theirs in full.
-Future Finance, on the other hand, require you to pay their loans back in full, with the added interest.
+Plus, you only have to repay your government Student Loan for a limited period (depending on whether you're on Plan 1, Plan 2, Plan 4 or Plan 5) before the debt's cancelled.
+In fact, many will never repay theirs in full.
+Private student loans, on the other hand, need to be paid back in full, with the added interest.

 If your Student Loan from the government isn't big enough, we have plenty more funding suggestions below.
-And, to find out more about your Student Finance options from the government, check out our Big Fat Guide to Student Finance, head to gov.uk or chat to student support at uni.
+And, to find out more about your Student Finance options from the government, check out our guide to Student Finance, head to gov.uk or chat to student support at your uni.